How to choose a hiking pack

-But if it’s too big, you’ll have too much extra weight (uncomfortable); too small, you’ll never fit anything in (impractical); pick the wrong material, your items will be soaked when it rains (extremely annoying).
+If it’s too big, you’ll have too much extra weight (uncomfortable); too small, you’ll never fit anything in (impractical); choose the wrong material, your items will be soaked when it rains (extremely annoying).
 There are so many options out there that it can be very confusing!

 Read on to learn the few important considerations to take note of to ensure you choose and purchase the right pack for your next hiking adventure.